Chicken Nasi Goreng Kampung (Village Fried Rice)

 • Heat up another 5 tablespoons of rice bran oil and stir-fry the garlic and onion on low heat until garlic is lightly golden and onion caramelised.
 Then add the onion shallots and iceberg lettuce, plus the pale or medium dry sherry and stir-fry for another 1 minute.

-• Turn the heat to low, add the steamed basmati rice in step 1, the omelette and gluten free dark/thick soy sauce (kecap manis) and sweet chilli sauce into the wok, breaking up the omelette into smaller pieces.
+• Turn the heat to low, add the steamed basmati rice in step 1, the omelette and gluten free kecap manis and sweet chilli sauce into the wok, breaking up the omelette into smaller pieces.
 Toss and combine well until the rice is heated through on medium to high heat.

 • Lastly, return the cooked chicken and anchovies, toss and combine with the fried rice and serve.